History of Rosemary

 You present in my sight."

-Parkinson (1567-1650), the King's Botanist to Charles I, mentions that in countries where rosemary is well-suited and grows to a large size that thin boards of rosemary were used to make lutes and other instruments, carpenters rules, and a myriad of other implements.
+Parkinson (1567-1650), the King’s Botanist to Charles I, mentions that in countries where rosemary was well-suited and grows to a large size that thin boards of rosemary were used to make lutes and other instruments, carpenters rules, and a myriad of other implements.
 The French believed that combing their hair once a day with a rosemary wood comb would prevent giddiness.
-Uncrupulous merchants however, would often use other woods and simply scent them with rosemary oil.
+Rosemary wood was so prized that unscrupulous merchants would often use less expensive woods and simply scent them with rosemary oil.

-Shakespeare (1564 - 1616) has Ophelia in Hamlet say, "There's rosemary, that's for remembrance.
-Pray you, love, remember!"
+Shakespeare’s (1564 – 1616) has a part in rosemary history.
+His Ophelia says in Hamlet, “There’s rosemary, that’s for remembrance.
+Pray you, love, remember!”
 He also mentions how the English once placed rosemary in coffins and around graves in Romeo and Juliet when Father Lawrence says,

 "Dry up your tears, and stick your Rosemary